GarkGarcia/ikon/README.md

 relevant problems.

 _Icon families_ are represented as maps between _icons_ and _images_.The
-type of the _icons_ of an _icon_ is what determines how it can be indexed.
+type of the _icons_ of an _icon family_ is what determines how it can be indexed.

 ## Icons

-Each _icon format_ is associated with a particular type of _icon_.
-The type of the _icons_ of an _icon family_ is what determines how it can be indexed.
+Each icon format is associated with a particular type of icon.
+The type of the icons of an icon family is what determines how it can be indexed.
-Each _icon_ can only be associated with a single _image_.
+Each icon can only be associated with a single image.

 ## Resampling

-Raster graphics are scaled using resampling filters, which are represented by _functions that take a source image and a size and return a re-scaled_ _image_.
+Raster graphics are scaled using resampling filters, which are represented by _functions that take a source image and a size and return a re-scaled_ image.

 This allows the users of `ikon` and any of it's dependant crates to provide their custom resampling filters.
 Common resampling filters are provided in the [`resample`](https://docs.rs/ikon/0.1.0-beta.15/ikon/resample/index.html) module.
-The `resample` module also exposes the `resample::apply` function, which applies a resampling filter to an _image_ and checks if the outputted result matches the dimensions specified by the filter's arguments.
+The `resample` module also exposes the `resample::apply` function, which applies a resampling filter to an image and checks if the outputted result matches the dimensions specified by the filter's arguments.

 # Supported Image Formats